A. Summary of Conclusions

 - The author of this article has tried to execute an objective investigation.

 - None of the data on the screenshots have been manipulated.
-Only personal data on screenshots are hidden.
+Only personal data on screenshots are hidden, for instance usernames have been replaced by “Upline” and “Downline”.
 Some comments and rectangular boxes have been added to highlight specific elements.

-The complete “mining” procedure is step by step reproducible by anybody with a OneLife account with “promotional Tokens.
+The complete procedure is step by step reproducible by anybody with a OneLife account with OneCoins.

 Information supplied by the OneCoin company

-- “IMPORTANT: The above graphics is used for pure visual purposes and should not be perceived as a real representation of the blockchain system.
-The blockchain is based on a pre-programmed mathematical algorithm which allows for finite amount of solutions to occur – also called mining.
+- “[…] The blockchain is based on a pre-programmed mathematical algorithm which allows for finite amount of solutions to occur – also called mining.
 You can see detailed information on each mined block and performed transactions in the tables above.“

 We used the following procedure during this analysis: